ahmet/awesome-web3/README.md

 - [Arweave](https://www.arweave.org/) - Arweave is protocol that allows you to permanently and sustainably store data for a single upfront fee.
 - [Livepeer](https://livepeer.org/) - Livepeer is Ethereum-based protocol that distributes video transcoding work throughout its decentralized network.
 - [Compound](https://compound.finance/) - Compound is algorithmic, autonomous interest rate protocol built for developers, to unlock universe of open financial applications.
+- [Yield](https://yieldprotocol.com/) - Yield Protocol is permissionless market for collateralized fixed-rate borrowing and lending.

 ### JavaScript